gfaster/paren/README.md

 (supposed to be) fully consumed before it is overwritten.

 ### Performance

-The current commit runs at 7.37GiB/s of valid output.
-I'm not sure the best way to improve further, but a performance annotation is in the [perf.txt](./perf.txt) file.
-Tests and benchmarks were run with SIZE=20 on my Debian 11 Thinkpad P1 Gen 3 with an i7-10750H.
+The current commit runs at 11.3GiB/s of valid output.
+Tests and benchmarks were run with SIZE=20 on my Linux 6.1.0 Thinkpad P1 Gen 3 with an i7-10750H.

-### Known Bottlenecks
-The whole main loop doesn't have any obvious bottlenecks.
-Notably, I/O and function calls are almost definitely not the bottleneck - according to `perf`,
-<3% of run time was spent on flushing and swapping the buffer.
-The remaining is
-split almost evenly between generating the next set and storing it in the buffer.